Helping to Quickly Remove Your IRS Wage Garnishment

 When you owe money to the IRS, they will take aggressive action to force you to pay in full.
 If you have delayed filing your tax return(s) or have an outstanding balance from a previous return, you are in danger of having your wages garnished.
+You can file an IRS extension to get more time to file your return.
 However, if you know you are unable to pay your tax obligation in full, you should seek help to negotiate wage garnishment relief with the IRS.
 Instant Tax Solutions (ITS) will take control of your liability and expedite it to resolution.

 What is an IRS Wage Garnishment?